 Wondering how to start a celebrity memoir?

-How to start a celebrity memoir can be a tricky issue, for the readers know and love the authors – or, at least, the authors’ public personas.
-Readers who purchase these memoirs know the films and TV shows the authors have appeared in, the concerts they’ve given, the outrageous things they have said on talk shows, how many times they’ve been married and divorced, the causes they support, and more.
+How to start a celebrity memoir can be a tricky issue.
+After all, the readers know and love the authors—or at least their ‘ public personas.
+Readers who purchase these memoirs know the films and TV shows the authors have appeared in.
+They know the concerts they’ve given, the outrageous things they have said on talk shows, how many times they’ve been married and divorced, the causes they support, and more.

 Some celebrities happily highlight the persona in their memoirs, while others try to show us the person underneath.